fhamonic/osm2population/README.md

 ## Requirements

-This project uses CMake (https://cmake.org/) and Conan (https://conan.io/index.html).
+This project requires CMake (https://cmake.org/) and Conan (https://conan.io/index.html) installed.

 ## How to compile